3DCdsc/Intro_to_React_Workshop/README.md

 // But for the todoList, should we just store a bunch of strings in an array.
 // Something like,
 let todoList = [ "todo1" , "todo2", "todo3" ]
+/*
-/* Then when we delete it, we can just compare if the text of the todo reminder is the same as the one I want to delete then we can delete it */
+  Then when we delete it, we can just compare if the text of the todo reminder is the same as the one the user selects

-/* This will work but will introduce an issue.
+  This will work but will introduce an issue.
   What if 2 todo reminders have the same text?
-Which one to delete? */
+  Which one to delete?
+*/

-//Therefore we need a unique identifier for each todo reminder.
+// Therefore we need a unique identifier for each todo reminder.
-//Something like,
+// Something like,
 let todolist = [
   {
     id: "SOME KIND OF UNIQUE INDENTIFIER",